What is Hydroxychloroquine (Plaquenil®)?

 - have kidney disease

 - take the medication Tamoxifen

 - have underlying eye disease affecting the retina (back of the eye).

 What are the symptoms of ocular toxicity?

 You may not have any visual symptoms.
-You might notice small areas of blurry or missing vision when you read or use the Amsler grid at the bottom of this page.
+You might notice small areas of blurry or missing vision when you read or use the Amsler grid on the next page.